 The engineering team still validates the accuracy.
 But AI dramatically reduces the time needed to create useful documentation.

-Faster Prototyping of New Features
+Prototyping New Features at High Speed

 AI is also useful for prototyping.